Nasi lemak: Vegetarian variant

 In certain parts of Malaysia and Singapore, hawkers and restaurants may offer vegetarian nasi lemak.
 In this version, the dried anchovies and the shrimp paste for sambal are replaced with vegetarian substitutes.
-Vegetarian nasi lemak can also be served with stir-fried vegetables and plant-based imitation fish or meat.
+The dish can also be served with stir-fried vegetables and plant-based imitation fish or meat.

 Strawberry variant

-This variant is usually regarded as a unique Cameron Highlands specialty, where strawberries are commercially grown.
+This variant is usually regarded as a unique Cameron Highlands speciality, where strawberries are commercially grown.
 The fruit is added to the sambal, and the rice is coloured dark pink.